Bilbao is where historic meets modern

 Biblioteca Municipal de Bidebarrieta ( Bilbao’s Municipal Library ) Located in a historical building with a large collection of books and temporary exhibitions.

-San Mames stadium - One of Spain`s top football clubs are from Bilbao located in the impressive San Mames stadium which has a capacity of around 40,000 spectators.
+San Mames stadium - One of Spain`s top football clubs is from Bilbao, there impressive new San Mames stadium has a capacity of around 40,000 spectators.

 Transportation links to Bilbao